Power-law escape rate of SGD: Experiments

 \section{Experiments}

-Our key theoretical observation is that the SGD noise strength is proportional to the loss function, which is obtained as a result of the decoupling approximation, i.e. Eq.~(\ref{eq:decoupling}).
-This property leads us to the Langevin equation (\ref{eq:SDE_tau}) with the logarithmized loss gradient and an additive noise through application of a non-uniform time transformation of Eq.~(\ref{eq:tau}).
-Equation~(\ref{eq:SDE_tau}) implies the stationary distribution~(\ref{eq:stationary}) and the escape rate~(\ref{eq:escape_multi}).
+Our key theoretical observation is that the SGD noise strength is proportional to the loss function, which is obtained as a result of the decoupling approximation.
+This property leads us to the Langevin equation (\ref{eq:SDE_tau}) with the logarithmic loss gradient and an additive noise through a random time change~(\ref{eq:tau}).
+Equation~(\ref{eq:SDE_tau}) implies the escape rate~(\ref{eq:escape_multi}).

-In Sec.~\ref{sec:decoupling}, we show that the decoupling approximation is valid during entire training dynamics.
-In Sec.~\ref{sec:noise_strength}, we measure the SGD noise strength and confirm that it is indeed proportional to the loss function near a minimum.
-In Sec.~\ref{sec:stationary}, in the linear regression problem, we experimentally test the validity of Eq. (\ref{eq:stationary}) for the stationary distribution and Eq.~(\ref{eq:escape_multi}) for the escape rate.
+In \cref{sec:decoupling}, we show that the decoupling approximation is valid during the entire training dynamics.
+In \cref{sec:noise_strength}, we measure the SGD noise strength and confirm that it is indeed proportional to the loss function near a minimum.
+In \cref{sec:stationary}, we experimentally test the validity of Eq.~(\ref{eq:escape_multi}) for the escape rate.
+We will see that numerical results for a linear regression and for a non-linear neural network agree with our theoretical results.